Whole Genome Transformer for Gene Interaction Effects in Microbiome Habitat Specificity: Additional visualizations

 \section{Additional visualizations}

-For completeness, we also present the distribution of genes per contig across the three classes in \cref{fig:gpc}.
 Moreover, \cref{fig:tsnes} provides a visualization akin to the one in \cref{fig:umaps}, using t-SNE \citep{JMLR:v9:vandermaaten08a} for non-linear dimensionality reduction instead of UMAP \citep{mcinnes2018umap}.
-In both visualizations, the same clusters are clearly visible and separated, indicating robustness of the found clusters to the specific dimensionality reduction technique.
+In both visualizations, the same clusters are clearly visible and separated, indicating the robustness of the found clusters to the specific dimensionality reduction technique.